-According to information provided by Marina del Rey Station in the PAQ, all law enforcement staff have received training on conducting cross-gender pat-down searches and searches of transgender and intersex detainees in a professional and respectful manner, consistent with security needs.
+According to information provided by Lomita Station in the PAQ, all law enforcement staff have received training on conducting cross-gender pat-down searches and searches of transgender and intersex detainees in a professional and respectful manner, consistent with security needs.
 Staff indicated that pat-down searches are conducted by staff of the same gender as the detainee.
 Staff indicated transgender or intersex detainees would be asked their preference regarding the gender of the person to conduct the search.
-Staff indicated there is always ample staff of all genders available to conduct pat-down searches.
+Staff indicated there is always staff of all genders available to conduct pat-down searches.

 The audit team was provided with the lesson plan for Custody Assistant Academy Class #19.8, Person Searches.
 We reviewed the lesson plan and determined the training meets the requirements of provision (e) of this standard.
-The audit team was not provided with any course curriculum for training provided to deputies regarding cross-gender pat-down searches and searches of transgender and intersex detainees.
+The audit team was provided with the lesson plan for Deputy Sheriff Academy Class #33, Search and Control.
+The deputy course curriculum included cross-gender pat-down searches, however, the curriculum did not include searches of transgender or intersex detainees.
 Additionally, the audit team was not provided with any training records that demonstrate lockup staff have completed training required by provision (e) of this standard.
 Additional training documentation is required to demonstrate compliance with provision (e) of this standard.